WELCOME TO KINDERGARTEN

 - Read to your child every day - even if that means reading the same book more than 100 times.
 It takes more than 5,000 "reads" to become a reader.

-- Ask you child about the books you read together, using questions like "Why did you like this story?", "Which story is your favourite?" and "What do you think is going to happen next?'
+- Ask you child about the books you read together, using questions like "Why did you like this story?", "Which story is your favorite?" and "What do you think is going to happen next?'

 - Play board games, puzzles and card games like Go Fish.